davidmohar/nix-config/README.md

 ## Installation

-> Initial installation and subsequent system changes will require elevated permissions.
-Make sure to request them via CyberArk EPM before running these commands.
-Changes to `homeConfigurations` always run exclusively in userspace so no additional permissions are needed.

 Nix should be the only needed dependency for this repository.
 You can install it by using the official multi-user installation script:

 ```bash